- Visits and Events

 Enrolled members of a federally recognized tribe of Oregon or enrolled members of a Native American tribe that had traditional and customary tribal boundaries that included parts of the state of Oregon or that ceded or reserved lands within the state of Oregon shall be a resident regardless of state of residence.
 For a complete listing of Native Americans tribes eligible for this consideration, please see "Residence Classification of Members of Oregon Tribes" in the Residency Standards.

-Students seeking resident classification as a member of an Oregon Tribe should complete a Residency Affidavit and provide a photocopy of tribal enrollment which documents tribal membership.
-Please indicate “N/A” on any section of the affidavit that does not apply to you. [return to top]
+Students seeking resident classification as a member of an Oregon Tribe should submit a DocuSign Oregon Tribal Residency Affidavit with documentation of tribal membership.
+For instructions on how to submit an Oregon Tribal Residency Affidavit, email the Residency Office. [return to top]

 A component in determining eligibility for residency is based on physical and permanent domicile in Oregon.
 The guidelines require a minimum of 12 consecutive months domicile immediately prior to applying for residency.
 At this time, the only exception for the 12 month domicile is for active duty military Oregon residents who are assigned to duty outside of Oregon, and enrolled members of certain Native American tribes in Oregon.